MislavJaksic/Knowledge-Repository/ComputerVision/README.md

 ## Computer Vision

-I was asked to study a scientific paper called "Speeded-Up Robust Features" written by Bay, Ess, Tuytelaars and Gool.
+I was asked to study a scientific paper called "Speeded-Up Robust Features" (SURF) written by Bay, Ess, Tuytelaars and Gool.
 The purpose of this folder is to preserve what I have learned.

 ### Papers analysed